benspector-mls/f23-2-3-0-todo-app-example/README.md

 ]
 ```

-Loading this data is easy!
+Loading this data into our `.js` files is easy!
 In `main.js`, just add:

 ```js
 import initialTodos from './todos.json';